RESILIENT Cedar key

 Focus Area 4 – North Cedar Key

-Vulnerabilities centered on transportation connectivity, housing, and the local economy.
+Vulnerabilities centered on transportation connectivity to the mainland, housing, and local economy assets.

 Adaptation Plan